You can gain advantages (values) by owning Long Term Care insurance including:

 An important but little understood value - it has a positive affect on taxes!

 Having to withdraw funds from investments to pay for professional long term services means taxes will be due on each dollar withdrawn.
-On the other hand funds received from insurance are tax free.
+On the other hand the funds received from insurance are tax free.
 The IRS also allows a person who purchased a tax qualified Long Term Care insurance plan to take an age based partial deduction when they complete their IRS 1040.
 Here are the allowable amounts and other details.

 The next page has important information on the advantages of taking action today to plan for long term care services